pivotal/docs-tap/learning-center/local-install-guides/deploying-to-minikube.md

 ## <a id="trust-insecure-registries"></a> Trusting insecure registries

 Workshops can optionally deploy a container image registry for a workshop session.
-This image registry is secured with a password specific to the workshop session and is exposed through a Kubernetes ingress, so it can be accessed from the workshop session.
+This image registry is secured with a password specific to the workshop session and is exposed through a Kubernetes ingress so it can be accessed from the workshop session.

 In a typical scenario, Minikube uses insecure ingress routes.
-Even were you to generate a self-signed certificate to use for ingress, it is not trusted by the `dockerd` that runs within Minikube.
+Even were you to generate a self-signed certificate to use for ingress, it is not trusted by `dockerd` that runs within Minikube.
 You must tell Minikube to trust any insecure registry running inside of Minikube.

-Configuring Minikube to trust insecure registries must be done the first time you start a new cluster with it.
-That is, you must supply the details to `minikube start`.
-To do this, you must know the IP subnet Minikube uses.
+You must configure Minikube to trust insecure registries the first time you start a new cluster with it.
+That is, you must supply the details to `minikube start`, which means you must know the IP subnet Minikube uses.

 If you already have a cluster running using Minikube, run `minikube ip` to discover the IP address it uses.
 From that you can discover the trusted subnet.
 For example, if `minikube ip` returned `192.168.64.1`, the trusted subnet is `192.168.64.0/24`.